 Great remodeling design and construction means superior fit and finishes, not simply problem-solving.
 This sounds like an oxymoron when you consider that remodeling, in its purpose, solves a problem – whether functional or aesthetic – that a homeowner has with their residence.
 However, whether the problem is precisely or carelessly solved creates the divide between mediocre contractors and great ones.

 So what denotes superior craftsmanship in a home renovation?
-John Rogers Renovations president and owner, John Rogers, has seen many examples of sloppy and improper remodeling over the decades.
+JR Renovations president and owner, John Rogers, has seen many examples of sloppy and improper remodeling over the decades.
 There are certain things that he sees with frequency, that other remodelers often do incorrectly, or poorly.

 Focusing for now on the bathroom, these elements raise red flags about the quality of work: